emersonrp/WxMOO/README.md

 * It connects to a MOO.
 Initially, hard-coded to my MOO at hayseed.net:7777, specifically, but the Worlds->Connect dialog now works to connect wherever you like.
 * It takes input, and shows output.
 Almost pleasantly, even.
 * The input field has a super-basic but functional command history.
-* ANSI color/style codes are, for the most part honored.
+* ANSI color/style codes are, for the most part, honored.
-* Incomplete MCP/2.1 implementation -- mcp-notify is implemented, but mcp-cord is not.
+* Incomplete [MCP/2.1](http://www.moo.mud.org/mcp/mcp2.html) implementation -- mcp-notify is implemented, but mcp-cord is not.
 * Starting in on MCP packages: dns-org-mud-moo-simpleedit done, external editor configurable
-* Saving prefs now works, for the small set of prefs it honors.
+* ~~Saving prefs now works, for the small set of prefs it honors.~~ (This is currently not working fantastically well.)

 0.1 Milestone:
 * fix output pane scroll-to-bottom behavior to dwym